-For both of the years ended December 31, 2011 and 2010 reserve for future capital outlays and related transfers has been decreased by \$100,000.
-The decrease is to eliminate the general fund expenditure and capital fund revenue related to the creation of future improvement authorization.
+For the years ended December 31, 2012 and 2011 reserve for future capital outlays and related transfers has been decreased by \$125,000 and \$100,000, respectively.
+The decrease is to eliminate the general fund expenditure and capital fund revenue related to the creation of future improvement authorizations.